sjp38/hackermail/USAGE.md

 `/` key starts keyword highlighting.  `n` and `N` keys move the focus to next/previous line containing the keyword.

+`h` and `l` keys scroll the screen left and right one column, respectively.

 `q` key quits current screen.  `Q` key quits `hkml` at once.

 Mails List Screen